-On the adoption of IFRS 15, the Company recorded an adjustment of \$14.1 million to opening January 1, 2018 deficit and a corresponding adjustment to deferred revenue balance.
+With the implementation of IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") as of January 1, 2018, the Company recorded an adjustment of \$14.1 million to opening January 1, 2018 deficit and a corresponding adjustment to deferred revenue balance.
 Adjustment is due to a change in the transaction price for the Company's streaming agreement as a result of the existence of a significant financing component at a discount rate of 8%.